kamilkara/testProjects/README.md

 # test projects

-a very simple web app
+a very simple web app and
-solution regarding python asignment
+solutions of restart program python asignment